-I felt like barrel racing the world could use a little more “outside the turn logic” and a not another site full of “drills” to teach our horse the pattern.
-Therefore, I hope you find this site useful.
+I feel like the barrel racing the world could use a little more “outside the turn logic”.
+Not another site full of “drills” to teach our horse the pattern.
+Therefore, I hope you find this space useful.
 I aim to chalk it full of intuitive horsemanship/whole horsemanship for everyone, but specifically the competitive barrel racer.

 I’ll do my best to take you from the pasture to the pay-window while building a happy, whole horse.

-If you have a problem horse, I’d love to help you work through that too: I’ve spent nearly two decades fixing blown up, sour horses.
+If you have a problem horse, I’d love to help you work through that too.
+I’ve spent nearly two decades fixing blown up, sour horses.
 They can always be helped.
 Always.
-Often they’re sour because they’ve been asked for more than they can give: I’ll teach you how to go back and rebuild them, making them safer and more solid.
+They’re sour because they’ve been asked for more than they can give.
+I’ll teach you how to go back and rebuild them, making them safer and more solid.

 Now, let’s get outside the turn and build a relationship with our horses, shall we?

-Won’t you join me on my journey to build a better barrel horse, as I share with you the lessons I’ve learned through blood, sweat, tears and of course good times.
+Won’t you join me on my journey to build a better barrel horse?
+I will share with you the lessons I’ve learned through blood, sweat, tears and of course good times.